ulikunitz/xz/README.md

 ## TODO

-1. Test all the bad examples from the LZMA specification.
-2. Start to implement the encoder.
+1. Start to implement the LZMA encoder.